Foreign Minister Bilawal Bhutto Zardari Arrives In Tashkent For 26th ECO Council Of Ministers Meeting - UrduPoint

 - News

-- Foreign Minister Bilawal Bhutto Zardari arrives in Tashkent for 26th ECO Council of Ministers meetin ..
+- Foreign Minister Bilawal Bhutto Zardari arrives in Tashkent for 26th ECO Council of Ministers' meeti ..

 Foreign Minister Bilawal Bhutto Zardari on Monday arrived in Tashkent, Uzbekistan to attend the 26th meeting of Economic Cooperation Organization (ECO) Council of Ministers (COM)